 Albert King (1923-1992)

 .
-2013 inductee into the Rock and Roll Hall of Fame.
+Inducted into the National Rock and Roll Hall of Fame 2013.

 Alan Ladd (1913-1964)

 - Born in Hot Springs and raised in California, he worked in variety of jobs before landing bit parts in films and theatrical productions.
 His big break came when he was cast as the psychotic paid killer, Philip Raven, in "This Gun for Hire" (1942).
 With a career consisting primarily of westerns and adventure films, he is perhaps best known as the mysterious stranger in "Shane" (1954).
 He appeared in 150 films.
 Member of the Arkansas Entertainers Hall of Fame.

 - Creator, along with Norris Goff, of the radio comedy team of "Lum and Abner."
 He was born in Alleene but grew up with Goff in Mena.
 Their cracker barrel humor was popular in the 1930s, 1940s and 1950s in both radio and the movies.
 Lauck played the character, Lum.
 Member of the Arkansas Entertainers Hall of Fame.

 Tracy Lawrence (b.
 1968)

 - Country music recording artist originally from Foreman.
 His hits include "Alibis," "Sticks and Stones," "If the Good Die Young", and "Outlaws, Rebels and Rogues" from the movie "Maverick."
 In 2007 he released his first studio collection in three years featuring the hit singles "Find Out Who Your Friends Are," and "Til I Was A Daddy Too."
 Member of the Arkansas Entertainers Hall of Fame.